Conflict of Interest

 No employee shall, for personal gain or for the gain of others, use any information not available to the public that was obtained as a result of service to the University (e.g., selling or divulging University phone-books, etc. to outside parties).

 No employee shall solicit or accept for personal use, or for the use of others, any gift, favor, loan, gratuity, reward, promise of employment or any other thing of monetary value that might influence or appear to influence the judgment or conduct of the employee regarding University business or policy.
 Employees may accept occasional unsolicited gifts or favors (e.g., business lunches, Christmas baskets, etc.) provided the gifts or favors have a cumulative market value of under $250., are customary in the industry, and will not influence or appear to influence the judgment or conduct of the employee.
-The restrictions in this paragraph regarding a specific gift or favor, may be waived, in writing, by the appropriate Vice President.
+The restrictions in this paragraph regarding a specific gift or favor, may be waived, in writing, by the appropriate Provost or Vice President.
 Such an exemption must be in writing with a statement of the pertinent reasons for exemption.

 All members of the University community are subject to the code of conduct.
 This includes trustees (under a separate conflict of interest policy), officers, faculty and staff as well as individuals who are doing business with the University.
 Students are not subject to this code of conduct unless they are employed by the University.
 Students are subject to policies set by the dean’s office.